Lloyd Doyley: Later career

 Whilst out of contract, Doyley was allowed to use Watford's training facilities and was given game-time with the club's youth teams in order to maintain his match-fitness.
 In October 2017, Doyley joined Hemel Hempstead Town of the National League South.
 On 31 December 2018, he joined National League South rivals Billericay Town.

 In August 2019, Doyley signed for Hertfordshire-based Southern League Premier Division side Kings Langley.

 International career

 Doyley was first called up by the Jamaica national team in March 2013 for their 2014 World Cup qualifiers against Panama and Costa Rica.
 He made his international debut on 27 March 2013 in Jamaica's 2–0 defeat by Costa Rica, and went on to make nine appearances for Jamaica.

 Coaching career

 In June 2021, Doyley was announced as the new assistant manager to Luke Garrard at National League side Boreham Wood.
 Doyley's former Watford teammate Connor Smith was also announced as player/coach alongside his duties as club academy manager.

+Following Garrard's departure at the end of the 2023–24 season, Doyley remained at the club as first-team coach, supporting new manager Ross Jenkins whom Doyled had played alongside at Watford.

+On 23 May 2024, Doyley was appointed under-18s assistant coach at former club Watford.